 Baldness on the other hand is genetically determined and caused by the male hormone DHT.
 However, even genetically determined baldness can be accelerated by stress and other conditions causing hair fall.
 The commonest causes of hair loss are stress and micronutrient deficiency.
 Stress can also significantly accelerate baldness.
 It is because stress often increases the body's production of cortisol (stress hormone) that in turn raises the body's levels of tes-to-ster-one leading to baldness.

 So, the best way to improve stress-related hair loss is to find ways of managing and reducing stress levels.
 There are several methods proven to reduce stress like breathing exercises, meditation, regular physical activity, etc. Micronutrient deficiencies are more common in picky eaters who avoid certain types of food.
 These deficiencies can also be caused if there are absorption problems due to genetic conditions or parasite infestation (worm infestation) in the intestines.
 These can be treated by simple supplements and dietary modification.

-Other factors are change in weather, change in diet, weight loss, inflammatory conditions affecting the scalp like seborrheic dermatitis (dandruff) or psoriasis.
+Other factors are changes in weather, changes in diet, weight loss, and inflammatory conditions affecting the scalp like seborrheic dermatitis (dandruff) or psoriasis.
 Hence, consulting a hair loss treatment doctor is a must to get an effective diagnosis and treatment for the concern.